 In Norway: Ohhhhhh so this actually is what equality looks like? great!
 I love it!
 Gender equality even in the government, I can’t believe these numbers!
 Also, there’s no distinction from LGBT, it’s so normal that it’s not even seen as an “social issue”? even better!

 After Norway: WHY ISN’T THERE GENDER EQUALITY IN MEXICO?
 WHY DO WE LIVE IN A MACHO DOMINATED SOCIETY?
 WHERE ARE MY RIGHTS AS A WOMAN?
 AND WHY ARE PEOPLE SO HOMOPHOBIC?
-JUST TREAT LGBT AS THE PEOPLE THEY ARE, GEEZ, WHY IS IT SO DIFFICULT TO ACKNOWLEDGE THEY HAVE RIGHTS TOO?
+JUST TREAT LGBT LIKE ACTUAL HUMAN BEINGS, WHY IS IT SO DIFFICULT TO ACKNOWLEDGE THEIR RIGHTS?

 Before Norway: *taboo*